lars-derichter/fiens-lights/README.md

    hot, toxic, purple, ice, inferno)
 8. **White Flicker** - Random white flicker effect (3 LEDs at a time)

+## Video

+Check this video to see the completed project: https://youtu.be/B0sxnHQu-bU

 ## Hardware Requirements

 - **Arduino Nano** (or compatible)